Sensor Integration

 - Scans for nearby BLE wristbands

-- Calculates distance from signal strength
+- Calculates distance from signal strength (enhanced by trilateration when available)

 - Auto-verifies proximity when within configured threshold